CyaTmrw/TxtWeb/README.md

 # TxtWeb

 ## About
-This is the repository Txtweb.
+This is the repository for Txtweb.

 Link to the devpost: https://devpost.com/software/txtweb